 Are You a Photographer or Designer?
 Sell Your Work on Adobe Stock

 On top of being an Adobe Stock customer, you can also easily become a contributor as well – and set yourself up to make money by doing so.
 There are no registration or portfolio management fees, and you’ll be able to showcase your work to millions of buyers around the world, 24/7.
-Thanks to huge daily sales volumes and royalties of up to 63% of the sales price (depending on the form of purchase), you could potentially earn thousands of dollars every month.
+Thanks to huge daily sales volumes and royalties typically one-third of the sales price, you could potentially earn thousands of dollars every month.
+Plus, there is a new Bonus Program which grants complementary access to Creative Cloud for active contributors.

-Just submit your best original work, and if it’s accepted after a short review period, then you’ll receive a royalty every time one of one of your images or designs is sold through the service – via both Adobe Stock and Fotolia.
+Just submit your best original work, and if it’s accepted after a short review period, then you’ll receive a royalty every time one of one of your images or designs is sold through the service… The submission process is simple, straightforward, and largely automated, thanks to smart auto-titling and auto-keywording tools.

 Terry White: Video Review of Adobe Stock